gaurav-dalvi/scripts/contiv-related/Contiv-Intro.md

 Step 5: Developer launches apps which are managed by orchestration engines like Docker swarm or Kubernates.

-Step 6: Contiv Netplugin makes sure that policiy is implemetated correctly.
-It delegates all policy related context to APIC, so that packet fowarding can be taken care of at ACI level.
+Step 6: Contiv Netplugin makes sure that policy is implemented correctly.
+It delegates all policy related context to APIC, so, that packet forwarding can be taken care of at ACI level.